-Hot peppers come in a large range of shapes, colors, and spiciness.
+Hot peppers add flavor and heat to a variety of dishes and can be preserved for the pantry, too.
 Here’s how to grow hot peppers successfully in your garden!

 Hot peppers, from the Capsicum family, were the International Herb of the year for 2016.